 Where do I stand on this issue?

-I think in the longer term deflation will win out.
+In the long term deflation will win out.

-- Technological Development (mechanization, information, automatization, computerization, digitalization, artificial intelligence and robotics will, by way of increased labour productivity, make prices of consumer and capital goods cheaper; this is by the way an exponential development);
+- Technological Development (mechanization, information, automatization, computerization, digitalization, artificial intelligence and robotics will, through increased labour productivity, make prices of consumer and capital goods cheaper; this is by the way an exponential development);

-- Demographics (aging of the world population will lead to diminishing demand for consumer goods and thus will cause lower prices; older people tend to live shorter, older people consume less than younger people and younger people will consume less because they have to take financially care of older people);
+- Demographics (declining birthrates and aging of the world population will lead to diminishing demand for consumer goods and thus will cause lower prices; older people tend to live shorter, older people consume less than younger people and younger people will consume less because they have to take financially care of the elderly);

-- Debt (increasing debt levels at the consumer, producer, banking and government level; when this debt needs to be repaid it will reduce at that timer demand for consumer and capital goods and thus will lead to lower prices).
+- Debt (increasing debt levels at the consumer, producer, banking and government level; when this debt needs to be repaid, with interest, it will reduce, at that time, demand for goods and services, and thus will lead to lower prices).